Ueberspannung/PD-PPS-Controller/README.md

 ```
 (at least on windows machines) an select ***Arduino Leonardo w/o bootloader*** from the available boars.

-You will need [AVRDUDE](https://github.com/avrdudes/avrdude/) and an usb-asp compatible programmer to flash the SW.
+You will need [AVRDUDE](https://github.com/avrdudes/avrdude/) and an [USBasp](https://www.fischl.de/usbasp/)
+***Hint: be careful when purchasing one of the cheap clones.
+They often come with outdated SW and will not work.
+It is no problem to update those but you will need a working USBasp adaptor.***

+programmer to flash the SW.
 For non cli users: [AVRDUESS](https://github.com/ZakKemble/AVRDUDESS) is a great gui for AVRDUDE.
 You might as well use an Arduino Uno as [USB to ISP bridge](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP/).

-## SAM prototype
+## ARM prototype
 After my setbacks I tried an Arduino Zero.
-This board uses the ATSAMD21G18 with is a Cortex M0+ ARM controller running at
+This board uses the ATSAMD21G18 which is a Cortex M0+ ARM controller running at
 48 MHz.
 It has 256 kB FLASH and 32 kB RAM and lots of interfaces.
 A quick port showed that the SW could be easyly ported from AVR to ARM with almost no issues.